 1. Give thanks.

 Gratitude should be front and center, but in the rush of the holidays, rituals help make thankfulness happen.
 A simple tradition is for each person at the holiday table to make a statement of thanks: “This year I am most grateful for …” Sometimes the smallest voices at the table can surprise you, and hearing adults name their deepest thanks sets a great example of mindfulness and gratitude.
-ParentMap reader Kate Sigafoos says her family writes things they are grateful for on strips of paper that they make into a chain to decorate the table on Thanksgiving (see some of her ideas on her blog).
+ParentMap reader Kate Sigafoos says her family writes things they are grateful for on strips of paper that they make into a chain to decorate the table on Thanksgiving.
 Other families decorate with construction-paper leaves that have expressions of gratitude written on them.

 2. “Catch” kindness.